Ruelle (singer): Background

 Her album, Earth Glow, was released on August 7, 2019, with five songs and then another EP soon after with another five songs, choosing to split her album in two in order to draw more attention to all songs.
 A fellow artist and close friend wrote "Like You Mean It" with Ruelle, alongside mutual friend Jeremy Lutito who also co-produced the EP.
 The second EP, Exodus, was released on the November 22, 2019.

+Personal life

+Ruelle was in a relationship with Ian Keaggy (of Hot Chelle Rae) for three-and-a-half years.
+She had been convinced she would marry him, but had to end their relationship after she realized that they were on "different pages".
+She was devastated, but met a man named Jess six months later.
+After five months of dating, they married in December 2015.
+As of 2017, she lives in Nashville, Tennessee.